 Volunteering means making new friends, developing new skills and confidence and having fun, as well as changing the world!
 We provide travel costs, uniform and lunch if a whole day shift.

 We’ve retired people, students, and everything in between as part of our friendly teams.
 Find out more…

 Save and change lives, support your local community, make a real difference, make new friends, develop new skills and confidence, and have a lot of fun as part of an award-winning team!

 SafeWise volunteers undertake a range of roles including: Visitor Guide, meet and greet and general support.
 If you have other skills or interests you feel we could use, then we would love to hear from you.

-SafeWise equips visitors with skills for life to recognise and confidently manage risks and potential dangers in order to stay safe
+SafeWise equips visitors with essential skills for life to recognise and confidently manage risks and potential dangers in order to stay safe and well.

 Be part of an amazing team